betaflight/betaflight.com/docs/wiki/archive/Magnetometer.md

 ## Magnetometer Mounting and Orientation

-As noted previously, Betaflight expects that, with respect to the Accelerometer, the magnetic field information matches the following requirements:
+As noted previously, Betaflight expects that, with respect to _both_ the Accelerometer, and the frame of the quad, the magnetic field information matches the following requirements:

 - X axis functionally points forward,
 - Y axis functionally points left, and
 - Z axis functionally points up.

 If this is not the case, the Mag data will be useless, and could cause a GPS rescue to fail.
-The key orientation requirement is that the Mag axes exactly match those of the Accelerometer.
+Software adjustments may be required to get the 'orientation-corrected' Mag axes and 'orientation-corrected' Accelerometer axes to match the orientation of the frame.

-If you have an external Mag module that can be mounted anywhere you like, eg a GY-271, mount it:
+A stand-alone external Mag module that can be mounted anywhere on the quad, eg a GY-271, is best mounted:

 - centrally
 - in the same plane of the FC, usually meaning both are 'flat to the quad'
 - as far as possible, away from motors and other metallic onjects, or high-current wires
 - with the X axis pointing forward, directly to the nose of the quad, Y left and Z up

 If the Mag is part of your GPS module, the above requirements also apply.
 It's definitely easier if the GPS is flat to the quad, otherwise you'll need to figure how to enter the correct custom alignment settings.
 Also note that the Mag sensor may be inverted, or in an unknown orientation, as explained [above](#magnetometer-explanation).

-It is absolutely essential to confirm proper alignment before using the Mag!
+No matter how it is mounted, is absolutely essential to confirm proper orientation of the Mag before using it!

 :::tip
 When the Mag orientation (alignment) is correct, the 'quad' icon in the Home screen of Configurator should move smoothly and appropriately as the quad is rotated, pitched and rolled.
 Note that when the quad's attitude is changed very quickly, the heading will initially react quickly on the basis of Gyro and Acc data, and then over the next half second it will be adjusted by the Mag.
 If the orientation of the Mag data axes is wrong, or the calibration is way off, then these movements will be jerky or completely wrong.